 **FAILURE TO SUBMIT THE REQUIRED VERIFICATION MAY RESULT IN THE REJECTION OF YOUR APPLICATION.**

-Under direction, the Recreation Specialist – Expanded Learning Time coordinates and presents specialized recreation programs and activities for areas such as after school, early childhood, or youth camps at an assigned recreation facility.
+Under direction of a 3286 Recreation Coordinator, the Recreation Specialist – Expanded Learning Time coordinates and presents specialized recreation programs and activities for areas such as after school, early childhood, or youth camps at an assigned recreation facility.

 1. Plans, implements, and evaluates specialized recreation programs and activities at an assigned recreation facility.